autumnai/leaf/doc/src/building-networks.md

 # Create a Network

-In the previous chapters, we learned that in Leaf everything is build by layers and that the constructed thing is again a layer, which means it can function as a new building block for something bigger.
+In the previous chapters, we learned that in Leaf everything is built by layers and that the constructed thing is again a layer, which means it can function as a new building block for something bigger.
 This is possible, because a `Layer` can implement any behavior as long as it takes an input and produces